MT Home

 It probably won't win any awards for its name (unless your or a friend's name happens to be Dudley) and you aren't likely to find it in many modern orchards today, but at the turn of the century (1900) it was the most planted apple in the north.
 There is some question as to its parentage but was a planted seed in John Wesley Dudley's orchard about 1877 in Castle Hill, Maine, of either New Brunswick or Duchess parentage, maybe crossed with Hyslop crab.
 We'll never know for sure but what matters is it turned out to be a good hardy variety to be planted extensively in Maine and other northern areas including the U.P..
 I suspect there were, and are, old Dudleys growing in some of the old orchards around here, and likely progeny in the many wild seedling trees.
 So I am happy to have one growing in my orchard.
 It is known to be a hardy and long lived tree.

 Dudley apple large in hand 20182023 - I sure appreciate this tree, even when we have bumper crops from many other trees.
 It's so enthusiastic in both growth and fruit.
 I continue to prune a lot, trying to keep open space.
 Full of blossoms, full of fruit.
 Less thinning of fruit this year to keep apples a more moderate size, but enough to assure fruit doesn't touch.
 I'm using the hand-cranked apple-peeler more now for drying pieces and it won't handle very large apples (which Dudley loves to grow).
 It seemed to work, or it was just the year, but there were more medium and medium-large than large-large.
 Apples were less red this year, but good and healthy.
 Started dropping good ripe fruit 9/4 and continued thru the month.
-10/1 picked last 5 off tree but that's its end as it doesn't store.
+10/1 picked last 5 off tree but that's its end as it doesn't store long.
 Very nice crop.
 Made a lot of dried slices and, with Beacon, a lot of delicious cider.

 2022 - Continue bringing top down one limb at a time.
 Quite a bit of general pruning done to clear spaces, a lot of uprights, some lows.
 It is a vigorous tree.
 The old splits on trunk are healing well.
 Fairly full bloom this year.
 Had Blossom/Tip Blight scattered throughout orchard but none on Dudley.
 It was a scab year though with most fruit having at least a few spots, some more.
 But the worst dropped early and there was plenty of fruit.
 I thinned a lot to keep distance between apples.
 Set was quite zonal (as seemed case in most of the trees). it seems no matter how much I prune the tree still needs thinning when I get myself in there to work on it or harvest!